|

 Philosophical method of Socrates assumed joint search of true when interlocutors

-objective comprehension according to which moral existence is carried out,
+purpose of knowledge was objective comprehension according to which positive

-errors of consciousness.
+consciousness.

 From the point of view of physiognomy it means that the man is capable to show